trobonox/trobonox/README.md

 - Projects and management at catto labs (developer trio)
 - Looking for new opportunities (if you have an exciting project idea, internship or anything else, please contact me!)

-## Contact me:
-If you have any questions or want to work with me feel free to write an email at: **hello@trobo.dev**.